muobaidat/Network-Firewall/README.md

 ## Assignment Instructions

-### Installing and using Repy v2 (Restricted Python)
+### Using Repy v2 (Restricted Python)
 Defense and Attack Programs will be written in repy v2 (Restricted Python).
-Installation and usage instructions for RepyV2 are here:
+Usage instructions for RepyV2 are here:

 https://github.com/SeattleTestbed/docs/blob/master/Programming/RepyV2Tutorial.md

 If you’re familiar with Python, RepyV2 is similar, but has a few differences that are explained here:

 https://github.com/SeattleTestbed/docs/blob/master/Programming/PythonVsRepyV2.md

+### Virtual Machine
+A VirtualBox machine with Repy v2 installed will be provided.

 ### Message format for communication attempt
 The attack programs will include an application protocol in the first 2 characters of the message and a source port number in the following 5 characters.
 Any further characters in the message are optional.